Adventure travellers are always chasing that last great frontier.

 Let’s look at the options:

-1. Hagglunds- large, rubber tracked vehicles.
-These noisy machines lumber along at about 10km/hr and are extremely uncomfortable, but if you suddenly plunge through the sea ice into the ocean, they float.
+large, rubber tracked vehicles.
+These noisy machines lumber along at about 10km/hr and are extremely uncomfortable.
+If you do however suddenly plunge through the sea ice into the ocean, they float.
 This feature comes as standard – nice!

-Now, we know this is starting to sound exactly like the adventure trip you were looking for, but zipping around on the sea ice in the dark, in a blizzard, dodging icebergs and hoping you don’t suddenly fall into a tide crack can at times be more than a little scary.
+We know this is starting to sound exactly like the adventure trip you were looking for.
+However, zipping around on the sea ice in the dark, in a blizzard, dodging icebergs and hoping you don’t suddenly fall into a tide crack can at times be more than a little scary.

 As with everything you do on or off station, it is serious business.
 Remember, the ship is not due until next year, you are on our own.
 What may be a minor incident on a normal trip can quickly become a tragedy in Antarctica.
 It is a dangerous place and must be treated as such all the time.